Cooling Unlimited, Inc. Blog : Posts Tagged ‘Water Heater’

 Monday, August 15th, 2016

 Your water heater probably sits in the basement, garage, laundry room or other corner of your Concord, MA home: quietly doing its job without much fuss or trouble.
 It’s easy to ignore in light of more pressing household problems, or the daily juggling act of jobs, commutes and family time.
 But when trouble arises with your water heater, it tends to leave signs, which you can spot if you know what to look for.
 This is important because the sooner you address a growing issue with your water heater, the less arduous and expensive the repairs are likely to be.
+In fact, most water heaters have a lifespan of 8 to 12 years, and age can be a critical factor in determining if replacement is necessary.
+Ignoring warning signs like leaks, rust, or sediment buildup can lead to major problems, costly repairs, or unexpected breakdowns.
+These signs may indicate it’s time to replace your water heater to ensure reliable hot water and avoid further issues.
 Here are 3 signs of trouble with your water heater that you should watch for.

 Continue Reading